 - Mix the flour and salt together in a large bowl.
-Add the olive oil and stir in with your fingers to create a breadcrumb-like texture.
+Add the tahini and mix in with your fingers to create a breadcrumb-like texture.
 Add 120ml of water and bring together into a soft dough.
 The amount of water needed will depend on the type of flour, so add more water a tablespoon full at a time as needed.
 Do not make too wet.

 - Put the dough to one side and leave to rest.

 - Place a large pan over a medium heat and dry fry the cumin and mustard seeds.

 - Once the seeds start popping and you can smell their lovely aroma, add the onion and potato to the pan with a pinch of salt.
 Stir together then carefully pour in 60ml of water.
 Pop on the lid, reduce the heat and leave to simmer for 5 minutes.

 - Add the cauliflower, turmeric and chilli, stir well and cook with the lid on for another 10 minutes, adding more water if it starts to stick to the bottom of the pan.
 If it does, scrape up the lovely crusty bits from the bottom – they add to the flavour.

 - When the vegetables start to soften, add the chickpeas and fresh coriander to the pan.
 Turn off the heat and season with salt and pepper as needed.

 - Pre-heat the oven to 180ºC.
 Grab 4 suitable pie dishes.
 Spoon the spicy mix into the dishes equally.
 Top with half a tablespoon of mango chutney in each (if using).